Sharon Stone: Hiatus and downturn (2000–2004)

 In 2000, Stone played a lesbian trying to start a family, opposite Ellen DeGeneres, in the HBO television film If These Walls Could Talk 2 and starred as an exotic dancer, alongside Billy Connolly, in the comedy Beautiful Joe.
-While she was recognized by Women in Film with her second Lucy Award for her performance in If These Walls Could Talk 2, Beautiful Jo premiered on cable television instead of receiving a theatrical release in North America.
+While she was recognized by Women in Film with her second Lucy Award for her performance in If These Walls Could Talk 2, Beautiful Joe premiered on cable television instead of receiving a theatrical release in North America.
 Nathan Rabin of The A.V.
 Club, who had been critical of Stone's previous films, wrote that "nothing she's done has been quite as shameless or appalling as Beautiful Joe, a toxic piece of whimsy that ranks among the worst films of 2000".

 Following her September 2001 hospitalization for a subarachnoid hemorrhage, Stone took a hiatus from screen acting.
 She faced professional challenges as she was in the process of recovery.
-She felt that she had "lost [her] place"in Hollywood, and during a 2015 interview with USA Today, she remarked: "[When] you find yourself at the back of the line in your business, as I did, [you] have to figure yourself out all over again."
-She returned to the screen in 2003, when she took on a three-episode arc as Sheila Carlisle, an attorney who believes she can communicate with God, in the eight season of The Practice.
+She felt that she had "lost [her] place" in Hollywood, and during a 2015 interview with USA Today, she remarked: "[When] you find yourself at the back of the line in your business, as I did, [you] have to figure yourself out all over again."
+She returned to the screen in 2003, when she took on a three-episode arc as Sheila Carlisle, an attorney who believes she can communicate with God, in the eighth season of The Practice.
 For her performance, she received the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.

 Stone attempted a return to the mainstream with roles in the films Cold Creek Manor (2003), with Dennis Quaid, and Catwoman (2004), with Halle Berry.
 In the mystery psychological thriller Cold Creek Manor, she and Quaid played a couple terrorized by the former owner of the rural estate they bought in foreclosure.
 Variety magazine remarked in its review for the film that both actors "fish in vain to find any angles to play in their dimension-free characters".
 The superhero film Catwoman saw her play the age-obsessed CEO of a cosmetic company and the story's antagonist.
 While both films flopped at the box office, Catwoman is considered by many critics to be one of the worst movies of all time.